Neuromuscular Program

 UNM Health's dedicated neuromuscular program serves patients throughout New Mexico.
 Our team uses state-of-the-art technology to diagnose, manage and care for patients with peripheral nerve, muscle and neuromuscular disorders.

-Located within the Clinical Neurosciences Center at UNM Hospital, our program is home to:
+Located within the Clinical Neurosciences Center at UNM Hospital (adult) and Carrie Tingley Hospital (peds), our program is home to:

-Our MDA clinic cares for patients throughout New Mexico and bordering regions.
-We work closely with the local MDA chapter to provide quality care and services for people living with neuromuscular disorders such as:
+Our MDA/Cure SMA care center cares for patients throughout New Mexico and bordering regions.
+We work closely with the MDA and Cure SMA chapters to provide quality care and services for people living with neuromuscular disorders such as:

 • Hereditary neuropathies